SOLAS-TTRPG/SOLAS/Characters.md

 ## Leveling Up
 After some progression in the story, your GM may decide that it is time for your characters to become stronger!
 You get to add another point to one of your primary attributes (**Strength**, **Dexterity**, **Mind**, or **Constitution**), and if at an appropriate level you also recieve another **Boon**!

+## Additional Ways of Play
+Ways to spice up the game, each benefit has tradeoffs

+### Lycanthropy
+You have the power to transform into a hybrid of man and beast.
+Hide/Scales/Fur may appear all over your body, and your lack of inhibition only turns you into a more ferocious predator.
+- Even when not in your bestial form, you have advantage on **mind checks** relating to perception.
+- You can transform at will between your normal human form and your bestial form, but doing so **costs R1 heart**.
+- When in your bestial form, you gain advantage on melee attacks made with claws, and you have the melee option to bite.
+- When in your bestial form, your melee attacks are rolled with advantage.
+- At the end of each of your turns, make a constitution check against the number of creatures you reduced the heart of.
+If you fail, you enter a frenzy.
+At the start of each of your turns, you must attack any creatures within melee range (including allies), provided you have available stamina.
+After this, you may take your turn as normal, making the check again at the end.